 Notable U.S. Supreme Court Cases Pertaining to Due Process

-Though procedural due process has been clearly outlined under the U.S. Constitution, further substantive due process interpretations have been applied and formed by the Supreme Court.
+Though the procedural due process has been clearly outlined under the U.S. Constitution, further substantive due process interpretations have been applied and formed by the Supreme Court.
 These interpretations are quite implicit in nature, though the Supreme Court has applied the Due Process Clause to several areas of dispute within the Court, such as the freedom of contract and other fundamental rights, including privacy.

 Allgeyer v.
 Louisiana:

-This was a landmark Supreme Court case occurring in 1897, which helped to strike down a State law in Louisiana because it was deemed a violation of a citizen’s “liberty to contract.”
+This was a landmark Supreme Court case occurring in 1897, which helped to strike down a state law in Louisiana because it was deemed a violation of a citizen’s “liberty to contract.”
 The Supreme Court extended the reach of the Due Process Clause of the Fourteenth Amendment to include liberty as an economic right.

 The State of Louisiana filed a complaint to a court, claiming that Allgeyer violated this law in three separate counts.
 Allgeyer and the defense team immediately challenged this law, claiming it violated the Fourteenth Amendment by stripping Allgeyer of property without due process.